markchristianlacap/dotfiles/README.md

-# Suckless Setup
+# Linux Dotfiles

 - This is my suckless setup.
-I use this setup for my daily driver.

 ## Operating System